Qovery/documentation/website/guides/tutorial/deploy-rails-with-postgresql.md

 In this example we are using PostgreSQL v11.5

-After forking the sample application, you can check the content of `.qovery.yml`:
+After running `template` command, you can check the content of `.qovery.yml` in the folder containing your new application:

 ```bash
 $ cat .qovery.yml